grunitech/final-project/prd.md

 * [ ] Welcome screen
     * First navigating to the game will the display the welcome
     * The screen should contain the text "Welcome user!"
+    * You should choose how to style this page (animation, video, just text)
 * [ ] Help screen
     * Should be [modal popup](https://en.wikipedia.org/wiki/Modal_window)
     * Should close only by clicking X at the top corner
+    * You should choose how to explain the game

 ### Game Logic